PanderMusubi/fdroid/README.md

 Safe mobile apps that respect your privacy and keep unwanted advertisements and trackers at bay, deserve extra attention.
 Hence, the use of <a target="_blank" href="https://en.wikipedia.org/wiki/Free_and_open-source_software">free and open source software</a> (FOSS) is advised, also for mobile devices such ass smartphones and tablets.

-Below is an overview of free Android apps which can be installed from <a target="_blank" href="https://f-droid.org/">F-Droid</a>.
+Below is an overview of free Android apps which can be installed from [F-Droid](https://f-droid.org/).
 This is a safe app store that respects your privacy.
 Many app can also be installed from Google Play, but the versions on F-Droid have tracking software removed.
 This minimizes the digital trail your online activity leaves behind.

 Some of the apps listed here cost money in Google Play but are gratis on F-Droid.
 Good to know is that many of these apps sometimes surpass their commercial counterparts, can offer practical widgets and notification also land on connected WearOS devices.